siennaskeeters/siennaskeeters.github.io/handbook.md

-# Sienna Skeeters Team Handbook & Governing Rules
+# Team Handbook and Governing Rules

 ---